DedoDeda/RLWE/README.md

 ## Overview
 This is an implementation of the math behind an RLWE key exchange protocol.

-**DISCLAIMER:** This implementation has not undergone cryptographic security analysis and should not be considered secure for real-world use.
+**DISCLAIMER:** This was made purely for fun.
+It's definitely shouldn't be considered secure for real-world use.

 ## Acknowledgements :
 Special thanks to: